Colégio Planalto: History

 Although the school accepts students from faiths and religions, the educational programme practiced in the school is of deep Catholic underpinnings with a particular preoccupation of involving the parents in the school's activities and programs.
 The school is very associated with the Opus Dei, not only drawing from it its values and principles, but also through the presence of ecclesiastics including their involvement in classes.
 The nomination of chaplains and Religion teachers is, therefore, a responsibility of the Opus Dei prelature.
 The school's chapel was consecrated by José Policarpo.

 About

 The school is widely known for its excellent standard and very good position in the national ranking of schools.
 The school received national mediatic attention several times because of its choice to be an all-boys school, something rare in Portugal.
 However, the schools presents this choice as a conscious one made in order for students to focus on academics.

 Although it is usually regarded as a school for upper-class students this is not the reality as the school hosts students from various socio-economical backgrounds.

-Afonso, Prince of Beira is an alumnus of the school.
+Since school year 2024/2025, Planalto has established and enforced a strict no-mobile phones policy for students, except in rare occasions and for class-deemed purposes only, sanctioned by teachers.
+This policy aims for higher focus on academic duties and promotion of healthier interpersonal relationships.